isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 These "views" are never owners.

-References are never owners (see [R.4](#Rr-ref).
-Note: References have many opportunities to outlive the objects they refer to (returning a local variable by reference, holding a reference to an element of a vector and doing `push_back`, binding to `std::max(x, y + 1)`, etc. The Lifetime safety profile aims to address those things, but even so `owner<T&>` does not make sense and is discouraged.
+References are never owners (see [R.4](#Rr-ref)).
+Note: References have many opportunities to outlive the objects they refer to (returning a local variable by reference, holding a reference to an element of a vector and doing `push_back`, binding to `std::max(x, y + 1)`, etc).
+The Lifetime safety profile aims to address those things, but even so `owner<T&>` does not make sense and is discouraged.

 The names are mostly ISO standard-library style (lower case and underscore):